General Regulations

 The prizes are awarded at the Closing Ceremony.
 Each Contestant who has not received a first, second or third prize receives a Certificate of Honourable Mention if she has received seven points for the solution of at least one problem.

-Each individual who participated in PAGMO received a Certificate of Participation.
+Each individual who participated in PAGMO will receive a Certificate of Participation.

 Jury Regulations

-The “Jury” consists of all Leaders, together with a Chair.
+The “Jury” consists of all Leaders, together with a Chairwoman.

 The Jury may appoint sub-committees to consider specific matters.
-The meetings of the Jury are conducted mainly in English.
+The meetings of the Jury are conducted mainly in English or Spanish.

 On or before each day of the Contest the Jury approves the Contest problems selected by the Problem Selection Committee, or alternative problems if a problem proves to be already known, and approves the translations of the Contest problems into all the required languages.